gitlabhq/gitlabhq/doc/articles/how_to_use_gitlab_ci_to_deploy_maven_projects_to_artifactory/index.md

 </dependency>
 ```

-Let's just copy this in the `dependencies` section of our `pom.xml` file.
+Copy this in the `dependencies` section of the `pom.xml` file.

-#### Configure the Artifactory repository location
+### Configure the Artifactory repository location

-At this point we defined our dependency for the application, but we still miss where we can find the required files.
+At this point you defined the dependency for the application, but you still miss where you can find the required files.
-We need to create a `.m2/settings.xml` file as we did for our dependency project, and let Maven know the location using environment variables.
+You need to create a `.m2/settings.xml` file as you did for the dependency project, and let Maven know the location using environment variables.

-Here is how we can get the content of the file directly from Artifactory:
+Here is how you can get the content of the file directly from Artifactory:
 1. from the main screen, click on the `libs-release-local` item in the **Set Me Up** panel
 2. click on **Generate Maven Settings**
 3. click on **Generate Settings**
 3. copy to clipboard the configuration file
 4. save the file as `.m2/settings.xml` in your repo

-Now we're ready to use our Artifactory repository to resolve dependencies and use `simple-maven-dep` in our application!
+Now you are ready to use the Artifactory repository to resolve dependencies and use `simple-maven-dep` in your application!

-#### Configure GitLab Continuous Integration for `simple-maven-app`
+### Configure GitLab CI/CD for `simple-maven-app`

-We need a last step to have everything in place: configure `.gitlab-ci.yml`.
+You need a last step to have everything in place: configure `.gitlab-ci.yml`.

-We want to build, test and run our awesome application, and see if we can get the greeting we expect!
+You want to build, test and run your awesome application, and see if you can get the greeting as expected!

-So let's add the `.gitlab-ci.yml` to our repo:
+Add the `.gitlab-ci.yml` to the repo:

 ```yaml
 image: maven:latest